aidatamanagement/aidm-portal/PROJECT_UPDATES.md

 - Implemented GitHub-style confirmation dialog for course removal from students
 - Redesigned assigned services section with compact list and ultra-compact badge views to save space
 - Added eye icon navigation to recent enrollments in admin dashboard for direct student access

+*All recent development tasks completed and successfully pushed to GitHub repository*